With the evolution of medical and, possibly, recreational marijuana use

 method of use and ingestion.

-Butane hash oil (BHO) is made from marijuana by placing marijuana (often
+Butane hash oil (BHO) is made from marijuana.
+To manufacture BHO, marijuana

 When is marijuana treated as a narcotic drug?